 encountered indoors.
 It is a nuisance pest, probably more because

 of its webs than the spider itself.
-This spider is found worldwide
+The house spider is found

-The house spider randomly selects its web sites and creates a
+The house spider randomly selects its web locations and creates a

 tangled web.
 If a web does not yield prey it is abandoned, another

-often around windows and under eaves especially near light sources
+windows and under eaves, especially near light sources that attract

-House spiders are nuisance pests but pose no threats to
+Common house spiders are nuisance pests, but they pose no threats